Thompson Okanagan Hotel, Motel & Inn Services

 - Motels earn a higher proportion of room revenue in the Thompson Okanagan than in other B.C. tourism regions.
 There are few very large hotels (+250 rooms) in this region.

 Since the formulation of the previous Penticton Destination Marketing Strategy in 2010, Tourism Penticton and the Penticton Hospitality Association (PHA) have worked independently to promote our region and during that time tourism has experienced a steady growth.
-The estimated economic impact of tourism in Penticton rose from $84.7 million in 2011 to $107.3 million in 2015.

 Tourism is a major economic generator for the City of Kelowna and its surrounding municipalities and region.
 Tourism contributes directly to employment and economic growth in the region through the ongoing operations and activities of different firms that serve tourists.
-The tourism industry is a significant economic generator that makes contributions to the local economy, the Province of British Columbia and beyond.

 This report summarizes key highlights for the Thompson Okanagan (TOTA) region taken from the British Columbia In-Market study conducted in November 2011 and April 2012.
 A full report on the findings, plus summaries of the other BC tourism regions are available under separate covers.